sixteenmillimeter/contact_printer/docs/whitepaper/README.md

 We were given time and resources to explore our various topics of research related to contact printing and creating sound prints.
 This allowed for tremendous progress to be made on the details of the implementation and, with darkroom access, gave opportunities to run tests on exposure, use of filters and overall film tensioning.

-The results of this residency included a 100 foot sound print made from a negative and with the soundtrack printed directly on the print stock.
+The results of this residency included a 100 foot sound print made from a negative and with the soundtrack printed directly on the print stock and a working first draft prototype of this design.

 # The Contact Printer